 Incline push-ups

-Triceps - Lower chest
+Triceps - Lower Chest

 - Look for a bar or surface that is at hip-height or higher.